How to Get (or Fight) an Injunction or Restraining Order

 The other party (the Respondent) in the case must be provided service of process so they know what is going on and when the final hearing will take place.
 Service of process is usually done through the local sheriff’s office.

 The final hearing must take place within fifteen (15) of any temporary injunction that may have been awarded.
 During the hearing, all relevant evidence will be heard and the judge will decide if a final injunction (also known as a permanent injunction) should be granted.
 Technically, no supporting evidence is necessary.
-Photos, other witnesses, cell phone records, police reports, text messages, e-mails, and FaceBook messages are all helpful, but not critical to getting an injunction granted.
+Photos, other witnesses, cell phone records, police reports, text messages, e-mails, and FaceBook messages are all helpful, but not critical to get an injunction granted.
 The Petitioner must present to the judge competent, substantial evidence of what they are alleging.